GreenDamTan/fastapi-dls_mirror/doc/Reverse Engineering Notes.md

 Most variables and configs are stored in `/var/lib/docker/volumes/configurations/_data`.

 Files can be modified with `docker cp <container-id>:/venv/... /opt/localfile/...` and back.
+(May you need to fix permissions with `docker exec -u 0 <container-id> chown nonroot:nonroot /venv/...`)

 ## Dive / Docker image inspector